-We hope that you will prayerfully consider joining the 2023 cohort.
-To ask questions, or find out more about how to apply, please reach out to our team at connect@vitalthriving.org.
+We hope that you will prayerfully consider joining the next cohort.
+To ask questions, or find out more about how to apply, please reach out to our team: connect@vitalthriving.org.
 We'll set up a time to speak soon and explore next steps with you.
 With prayers for you and your congregation, Scot+ The Rev. Scot Sherman, Ph.D.
-Executive Director The Center for Church Innovation | Graduate Theological Union P.S.: Follow V+T on your favorite social media platforms!
+Executive Director The Center for Church Innovation P.S.: Follow V+T on your favorite social media platforms!